In this Insight, Robbie reflects on 2019 and shares some of his goals for 2020 to help run a stronger color correction buisness

 These 'don't miss' color grading related articles and videos are culled from 2018's 4th quarter of the weekly curated Tao Colorist Newsletter.

-In this installment of From The Mailbag we discuss a member question about if HDR is here to stay and should one be investing in HDR tech.
+Team Mixing Light discusses a member question about HDR: Is here to stay and should they be investing in HDR tech?

 In the first installment of the Colorist Podcast for 2018, Josh sits down with well-known colorist Ian Vertovec from Light Iron.
 They discuss Ian's work, ACES, HDR, VFX workflow and much more!